How GutChecks Works & Why It Matters

 The Intuition Gap

-A gut feeling that "something is off" is often the first and only warning sign.
-But without validation or evidence, they are pressured to dismiss their feelings, leading to self-doubt and vulnerability.
+A gut feeling that something is off is often the first warning sign.
+Without validation or evidence, users are often pressured to dismiss those feelings, leading to self-doubt and vulnerability.

 The Isolation Effect